ai-med/relaynet_pytorch/README.md

 # relaynet_pytorch

-PyTorch Implementation of ReLayNet with its trained models
+PyTorch Implementation of ReLayNet.
+There are still some bugs and issues in the code, we are working on fixing them.

 Coded by Abhijit Guha Roy and Shayan Siddiqui (https://github.com/shayansiddiqui)